-Ivan Paredes, aka Jahnywallz, is a Los Angeles-based singer songwriter and Producer.
-J.Wallz recently released his “Life Lessons” mixtape featuring all original content and collaborations with George “Funky” Brown of the legendary R&B group Kool and The Gang, Boss Yung, King Darius, George Ortiz from the Poncho Sanchez Orchestra, and Gio Vedurzco.
+Ivan Paredes, aka Jahnywallz, is a Los Angeles-based singer songwriter and producer.
+J.Wallz recently released his “Life Lessons” mixtape featuring all original content and collaborations with George “Funky” Brown of the legendary R&B group Kool and The Gang, Boss Yung, King Darius, George Ortiz from the Poncho Sanchez Orchestra, and LA musician Gio Vedurzco.

 Over the past several years, Jahny Wallz has held a myriad of other positions in the entertainment arena as well as successfully heading his own music production company, Jahny Wallz Productions.
-He has worked production for Telemundo, in the strategic marketing department at Sony BMG, as a music instructor, Sound Reinforcement with the prestigious Garibay Brothers Sound, and as a talent scout / producer at Pig Sound Studios.
+He has worked production for Telemundo, in the strategic marketing department at Sony BMG, as a percussionist for Graciela Beltran, Sound Reinforcement with the prestigious Garibay Brothers Sound, and as a talent scout / producer at Pig Sound Studios.

 The ambitious musician recently engineered and co-produced Yo!
 Sounds’ compilation album alongside one of his highly regarded mentors, George “Funky” Brown of Kool and the gang In addition to performing at various popular venues throughout Los Angeles and up the West Coast, Jahnywallz is very passionate about giving back to the youth through the art of music.
 In 2009, he implemented a digital composition music program at the Youth Opportunity Movement in Boyle Heights, which he taught to students up until 2010.
 In 2010, he produced a song called “Come Back To Me” for the East LA-based Homeboy Industries, the world’s largest gang prevention program.
 The track was included in the Homeboy Industries fundraiser compilation album entitled “Just Like That,” which featured some of the organization’s talented artists. www.jwp08.com